Ovulation usually occurs once per cycle, but what exactly is it and how do you know when you are ovulating?

 How To Check If You've Ovulated

-At the time of ovulation, there are changes in hormone levels which can be detected using ovulation predictor kits.
+At the time of ovulation, there are changes in hormone levels that can be detected using ovulation predictor kits.
 The home ovulation kit works by measuring the changing levels of luteinising hormone and identifies the most fertile days in each of your cycles.
 You can also achieve greater accuracy of ovulation through a lab analysed progesterone test.
 This test is taken on day 21 of your cycle (or 7 days before the end of your cycle).
 A result above 30 nmol/L suggests that ovulation has occurred, whilst levels below 5 nmol/L indicate that the ovary has failed to release an egg.

 If you find it difficult to track your menstrual cycle, you could try using an app dedicated to tracking your cycle.
 These apps can help you to track your period and ovulation.
 Some also allow you to log other information such as your flow, the sanitary products you used, pain, sex, moods and your cervical fluid, all of which you can use to monitor your menstrual cycle.

 In summary, ovulation is the release of an egg from the ovary.
-One of the most accurate ways to check you have ovulated is through a lab analysed 21 day progesterone test.
+One of the most accurate ways to check you have ovulated is through a lab analysed 21-day progesterone test.

 You can use a period tracker to log your cycle which may help you work out when you may ovulate.